flywheel-apps/dcm2niix/README.md

 * **pydeface_verbose**: If implementing PyDeface, show additional status prints.
 Options: true, false (default).

 #### Other
 * **coil_combine**: For sequences with individual coil data, saved as individual volumes, this option will save a NIfTI file with ONLY the combined coil data (i.e., the last volume).
 Options: true, false (default).
 WARNING: Expert Option.
-We make no effort to check for independent coil data, we simply trust that if you have selcted this option you know what you are asking for.
+We make no effort to check for independent coil data; we trust that you know what you are asking for if you have selected this option.
-* **decompress_dicoms**: Decompress DICOM files prior to conversion.
-This will perform decompression using gdcmconv and then perform conversion using dcm2niix.
+* **decompress_dicoms**: Decompress DICOM files before conversion.
+This will perform decompression using gdcmconv and then perform the conversion using dcm2niix.
 Options: true, false (default).
 * **remove_incomplete_volumes**: Remove incomplete trailing volumes for 4D scans aborted mid-acquisition before dcm2niix conversion.
 Options: true, false (default).
 * **vol3D**: Output 3D uncompressed volumes.
 Options: true, false (default).
 If true, the filename flag will be set to '-f %p_%s' to prevent overwriting files.